 The satisfaction of putting on the sale comes second to the feeling you get of providing a service to those in need, notes Andrew.
 He has two different non-profit partners, where those items that didn’t sell can be donated to a local woman’s organization and an organization that helps foster families.
 “We are really proud of that, and keeping that going and helping the community means so much to us.”
 He notes that they donate over 3,000 items each year through those sales, and the difference that can make for these families.
 “I know how rough it is to raise a family.
 I became a single father when the kids where quite young and that made it even harder.
 So when I see that mom come in, and counting the dollars, and looking at items trying to figure out which ones she can get, it’s important to me she can get both of them.”

 Despite all the challenges he has faced, he notes the importance of not stopping.
 “There are so many important reasons to keep going, your family, your financial future, and the type of people that get into their own business are not the type that give up.
-“If you want to learn more about the work that Andrew is doing with his pop up shops, you can visit their facebook page or website at https://reno.jbfsale.com/.
+“If you want to learn more about the work that Andrew is doing with his pop up shops, you can visit their website at https://reno.jbfsale.com/.
 You can also go to the national site and find your local location.